 Eating organic, seasonal food, or food that you've grown at home can make a big difference in cutting down your food miles, helping to make your diet more sustainable and reduce your carbon footprint.

-September is foraging season!
+October is foraging season!
 Britain's hedgerows are full of life right now, packed with fruits and berries.
 In the wild, in gardens, and in the shops, you can find:

-September is also the best time to make the most of the nuts on offer in the UK.
+Now is also the best time to make the most of the nuts on offer in the UK.
 Sweet chestnuts and hazelnuts (cobnuts) abound at this time of year.
 Learn to identify the trees and fruits correctly and you'll be in for a treat!

-- If you're looking to plant fruit trees for the first time this year, now is the time to do it before the cold sets in!
+- If you're looking to plant fruit trees (or any other trees or hedges), now is the time to do so!
+Get outside and get digging, before the cold sets in!